Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 ### Retrieve user credentials

-Before continuing, we need to ensure that we have the following information so that we can authenticate via the CLI and use our bucket:
+Before continuing, you need to ensure that you have the following information so that you can authenticate via the CLI and use your bucket:

 - **Username**
 - **Password**
 - **S3 compatible access key**
 - **S3 compatible secret key**

 As we saw in the [previous step](#edit-your-s3-compatible-user-roles), all your Public Cloud project users are displayed in the `Users & Roles` menu in the `Project Management` category.
-You will find there your existing **usernames**. **The user we are interested in here is the one you have linked to your bucket, or any of them in the case of Local Zone deployment**.
+You will find there your existing **usernames**. **The username we are interested in is the one to which you gave permissions in the [previous step](#edit-your-s3-compatible-user-roles)**.

-If you have lost the password associated with this user, you can **regenerate it** by clicking the `...`{.action}, then on `Generate a password`{.action}, which will revoke the old one.
+If you have lost the password associated with this username, you can **regenerate it** by clicking the `...`{.action}, then on `Generate a password`{.action}, which will revoke the old one.

 ![user credentials](images/s3-user-retrieve-credentials.png)